DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.exfiltration.ami-sharing.md

 ---
-title: Exfiltrate an AMI by AMI Sharing
+title: Exfiltrate an AMI by Sharing It
 ---

-# Exfiltrate an AMI by AMI Sharing
+# Exfiltrate an AMI by Sharing It

 Platform: AWS